 - Menopause: Due to fluctuating hormones during menopause, women can develop brain fog.

 - Diabetes: Fluctuating glucose levels can cause hinder a person’s ability to think clearly.

 - Medicine: Certain conventional medication, including prescribed and over-the-counter, can cause mental confusion.

-The key to overcoming it is in making lifestyle changes, eating a nutritious diet, staying hydrated and getting adequate sleep.
-There are also are several natural, alternative therapies, such as massage and Acupuncture that can help reduce the symptoms of Brain Fog.
+The key to overcoming it is making lifestyle changes, eating a nutritious diet, staying hydrated and getting adequate sleep.
+There are also are several natural and alternative therapies, such as massage and Acupuncture, that can help reduce your symptoms.
 Massage and Acupuncture reduce stress hormones in the body by focusing on specific pressure points.
 This helps improve a person’s mental well-being.